 Resistant Starch

-A special type of fibre that 'resists' digestion:
+A special type of fibre that 'resists' digestion and acts as a powerful prebiotic:

 Benefits include: